almostengr/almostengr.github.io/docs/lifestyle/2020/2020-08-20-nsbe-46-engineering-the-revolution.md

 #### do they reflect your "natural self"?

-* how much energy does it take to hsow up a certain way?
+* how much energy does it take to show up a certain way?

 * think about the words that you want to keep. look at the various layers of your brand